Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Have students make factor rainbows for larger numbers.

-- Have students find the greatest common factor of two numbers (see resources).
+- Have students find the greatest common factor of two numbers (see optional resources).

 - In small groups, give students a number and ask them to tell you the factors.
 Create a factor rainbow as a small group.

 - As an alternative assessment, hand out index cards to each student.
 Write a number, like 54, on the board and have students make a factor rainbow.
 Collect the cards and check for understanding.